“I want to be adopted. I want a family of my own. I want to feel like I belong some place. I want to stop moving around and I want to feel secure.”

 - Willingness to try new parenting skills

 - Knowledge of community resources

 Learning More About the Children Available for Adoption

 Families interested in adopting special needs children should contact the adoption recruiter in their area.
 Families can also view photo listings and descriptions of children currently available for adoption.
-Follow this link for Children Available for Adoption.
+Follow this link to learn more about the kids who are currently waiting for adoption.
 If you find a child in which you are interested, you can email the special needs recruiter directly for further information about the circumstances of the child, and the adoption application process.

 Steps in the Adoption Process of Special Needs Children